BASIC Resources for Properties

 Identify the type of compound and properties you are looking for, and ThermoDex will return a list of handbooks that may contain these data.
 This resource was developed for use at the University of Texas, Austin, links are provided to identify library holdings in your area – or use the Library Catalog to look for the handbooks identified.

 With many thanks to the University of Texas Libraries.

 Chemical Pricing and Market Data

 Finding sources for bulk chemical pricing and market data can be quite difficult.
 In many cases these data simply may not be available.
-Use this guide to search for available information.
+Use these guides to search for available information.

-With many thanks to David Hubbard, Texas A&M University
+With thanks to David Hubbard, Texas A&M University Libraries